cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 it specifies will own the other end of the created channel on the counterparty chain.
 Once a channel is created, ownership cannot be changed (although higher-level abstractions could be implemented to provide this).

+A sentinel empty-string identifier can be used to allow the recipient chain to choose its own channel identifier.

 ```typescript
 function chanOpenInit(
   order: ChannelOrder,